riz8/Immersive_Time/README.md

 Questlog will also show flavor type of text like: "Day 4 Morning".
 When you are inside (anything without a map).
 You will slowly lose track of time.
 The sundial will become less readable the longer you are inside.

-I think many of never realise how much we look at the time when we play until it is not as clear.

 This goes very well with a mod like True Hardcore where gates are locked during night.
 ```
 Note: Timeslots like morning are already translated in the game.
 But the flavor text inside is not.